ON THIS PAGE

 The Post Construction Lead Testing

 The pilot project prioritizes private-side lead replacements for buildings that have already had public-side lead service lines replaced as part of a previous water main replacement project.
 Since these buildings may have a remaining portion of lead on the private side, the City is required to replace that private-side lead line.
 For this reason, completing the remainder of the lead service line replacement is imperative.
-There is no cost to buildings that have an existing lead service line and are eligible to participate.
+There is no cost to community members living in buildings that have an existing lead service line and are eligible to participate.

-Additionally, those who enroll after the project has closed to new participants will be entered into a database for consideration for any future replacement projects the City may consider or will be entered into the current program if additional funding sources are available.
+Additionally, those who enroll after the project has closed to new participants will be entered into a database for consideration for any future replacement projects the City may consider or will be entered into the current program if additional funding sources become available.

 Pilot Project LSLR

-The City of Evanston has identified buildings that are eligible to participate in the 2023 LSLR Pilot Project.
-These buildings are located on blocks where the water main has previously been replaced and are within a
+The City of Evanston has identified buildings that are eligible to participate in the LSLR Pilot Project.
+These buildings are located on blocks where the water main has previously been replaced and are within a low-to moderate-income area.
+If your building is eligible, you will receive a notice guiding you to sign and return a Right-of-Entry (ROE) form.

 ONCE COMPLETED, RETURN BY MAIL TO: